zecka/react-icons-eject/README.md

 ---

-## 💡 Why?
+## 🤔 Why?

-Using `react-icons` out-of-the-box imports entire icon sets, which breaks tree-shaking in many frameworks (like Next.js).
-This tool helps reduce your final bundle size by:
+Using `react-icons` out of the box imports entire icon sets like `react-icons/ri`, which can:

+- Break tree-shaking in some build tools
+- Slow down your dev server and production builds
+- Introduce unnecessary dependencies into your bundle

+This tool helps by:

-- Only generating what you use
+- Extracting only the icons you actually use
-- Replacing dynamic imports with static, local ones
+- Rewriting imports to static, local files
+- Giving you full control over how icons are loaded and used

 ---